-Figure 4-6 System IP
+Figure 4-7 System IP

-IP Config
+> IP Config

 MAC Address: Displays MAC Address of the switch.
 IP Address Mode: Select the mode to obtain IP Address for the switch.
 Static IP: When this option is selected, you should enter IP Address, Subnet Mask and Default Gateway manually.
 DHCP: When this option is selected, the switch will obtain network parameters from the DHCP Server.
 BOOTP: When this option is selected, the switch will obtain network parameters from the BOOTP Server.
-Management VLAN: Enter the ID of management VLAN, the only VLAN through which you can get access to the switch.
-By default VLAN1 owning all the ports is the Management VLAN and you can access the switch via any port on the switch.
-However, if another VLAN is created and set to be the Management VLAN, you may have to reconnect the management station to a port that is a member of the Management VLAN.
 IP Address: Enter the system IP of the switch.
 The default system IP is 192.168.0.1 and you can change it appropriate to your needs.

-Subnet Mask:

-Enter the subnet mask of the switch.
+Subnet Mask: Enter the subnet mask of the switch.
 Default Gateway: Enter the default gateway of the switch.

 - 1. Changing the IP address to a different IP segment will interrupt the network communication, so please keep the new IP address in the same IP segment with the local network. - 2.
 The switch only possesses an IP address.
-The IP address configured will replace the original IP address. - 3.
-If the switch gets the IP address from DHCP server, you can see the configuration of the switch in the DHCP server; if DHCP option is selected but no DHCP server exists in the network, the switch will keep obtaining IP address from DHCP server until success. - 4.
-If DHCP or BOOTP option is selected, the switch will get network parameters dynamically from the Internet, so IP address, subnet mask and default gateway can not be configured. - 5.
-By default, the default IP address is 192.168.0.1.
+The IP address configured will replace the original IP address.

+- 3. If the switch gets the IP address from DHCP server, you can see the configuration of the switch in the DHCP server; if DHCP option is selected but no DHCP server exists in the network, a few minutes later, the switch will restore the setting to the default. - 4.
+If DHCP or BOOTP option is selected, the switch will get network parameters dynamically from the Internet, which means that its IP address, subnet mask and default gateway cannot be configured. - 5.
+The default IP address is 192.168.0.1.